numberplates/plateit-api-docs/fundamentals/suggested-integration.md

 Once the payment has been processed, PayPal will send a webhook to Plateit to notify it of the payment.
 If the payment has been made in full, Plateit will update the order status from `External Draft` to `Open` (active).

-When this occurs, Plateit will send an `order:place` webhook to your application containing the entire order object.
+When this occurs, Plateit will send an `order:place` webhook to your application containing the entire [Order](/objects/order.md) object.
 When your application receives this, it is recommended to use the data within it to send the customer a confirmation email.
 More information about Plateit's webhooks can be found [here](/fundamentals/webhooks.md).